jaynilpatel/california-housing/README.md

 # california-housing
-will be added as soon as the project completes.
+details will be added as soon as the project completes.